araalinetworks/api/doc/source/gettingstarted.rst

    ./araalictl assessment -stop

-Step 5: Review the Results
+Step 6: Review the Results
 ****************************
+You can review the results in yaml file or the Araali UI.

+For yaml file
+   ./araalictl assessment -report

-Go to the Araali UI (`console.araalinetworks.com
+Or, go to the Araali UI (`console.araalinetworks.com
 <https://console.araalinetworks.com>`_) and log in with the same email that was
 used to authorize araalictl.